|

 calibration offsets needed to de-embed the test fixture response from the device

-ports simultaneously.
-We had to establish a "reference plane" within the fixture,
+simultaneously.
+We had to establish a "reference plane" within the fixture, from

-from which we can use the Vector Network Analyzer's Port Extension or Phase
+which we can use the Vector Network Analyzer's Port Extension or Phase Offset to

-we can then measure the device capacitance of the part within the fixture and
+measure the device capacitance of the part within the fixture and the line length

-also need a Bias Tee and some good RF cables.
-In our case, the client had a
+need a Bias Tee and some good RF cables.
+In our case, the client had a test fixture/jig

-test fixture/jig to work with that had SMA to coplanar PCB.
-Then a device interface
+to work with that had SMA to coplanar PCB.
+Then a device interface and a intermediate

 We were able to work out a means to modify the interface chip to accommodate

-parameter.
-We next worked out how to hold the parts and calibration parts in
+We next worked out how to hold the parts and calibration parts in the fixture.
+We

-of electrical extension or port extension method.
-This is a simple fixture de-embed
+extension or port extension method.
+This is a simple fixture de-embed in that it

-in that it offsets the reference plane in phase only and not the amplitude loss.
+offsets the reference plane in phase only and not the amplitude loss.
+The measured

-The measured short response at a distance from the reference plane, or in the
+short response at a distance from the reference plane, or in the fixture, can be

 I next determined if the cal kit would be an Ecal unit or a standard coaxial